Bayat21/hangman-game/README.md

 # Hangman game

-## A classic word-guessing game bulit with HTML, JavaScript and Tailwind CSS.
+## A simple Hangman game implemented using basic JavaScript functions.
+The word list for the game is stored in a local JSON file.

 ## Built With